vc27/dnd/5e/The Lord Masters ReQuest/Characters.md

 - Fighter - lvl 3 to 4
 - Bar keep, brew Master
 - dual personality shared with a Island Demon
-- its common to see Karl knock a glass of ale on the floor after smelling it
+- its common to see Karl knock a glass of ale on the floor after smelling it, or smack it out a patrons hands immediately after he delivers it
 - Urathoth is a demon of poisoning
+- Urathoth sells poisons as potions to unwitting PC's and NPC's

+# NPC 1-6

+- 6 characters that also arrive on the boat, they are fodder for the plot
+- need names

+## NPC 1-3

+- arrives on the boat with the party, escaps the boat fire and dissapears into the forrest before Feritas encounter

+## NPC 4-6